IAmMoltony/mousepad-but-better/README.md

 GTK features available, which means that if GTK adds something new in a major release that is useful for the editor, we will likely bump the GTK dependency and integrate this new feature in Mousepad.

+"Mousepad but better" is a fork of Mousepad with some changes.

+Current custom changes include:

+- No "running as root is dangerous" label when running as root
+- that's literally it i created this fork just for that

 ----